Colleges and Schools of North Carolina Agricultural and Technical State University: College of Technology

-Established in 1987, The School of Technology features 10 academic programs ranging from: Applied Engineering Technology, Construction Management, Electronics Technology, Environmental Health and Safety, Geomatics, Graphic Communication Systems, and Motorsports Technology; to graduate programs in Information Technology, Technology Management, and Technology Education.
+Established in 1987, the School of Technology features 10 academic programs ranging from: Applied Engineering Technology, Construction Management, Electronics Technology, Environmental Health and Safety, Geomatics, Graphic Communication Systems, and Motorsports Technology; to graduate programs in Information Technology, Technology Management, and Technology Education.

-Graduates of the School enjoy in many cases over 90% placement and demand competitive salaries.
-As of 2012, the School of Technology has a total enrollment of 796 students; with 675 undergraduates and 121 graduate students.
-In the 2011-2012 academic year, the university awarded 136 bachelor's and 30 master's degrees from the school.
+Graduates of the school enjoy in many cases over 90% placement and demand competitive salaries.
+As of 2012, the School of Technology had a total enrollment of 796 students; with 675 undergraduates and 121 graduate students.
+In the 2011–2012 academic year, the university awarded 136 bachelor's and 30 master's degrees from the school.

-The current Dean of the School of Technology is Ben Obinero Uwakweh.